Monday, 8 September 2025

 His widow (who had remarried a man named Matthews) applied for an Army widow pension and used all her initials F. G. L. Matthews, and EUREKA!
 I now have Harry's service number.
 I found more pension records that listed all the children!

-Now I know where he is buried and found his file in the War Graves Commission.
+Now I know where he is buried and found his file in the War Graves Commission, and there's a photo of his grave!

 The cemetery is fascinating to look at in the street view of Google Maps.
 It's rather overgrown and spooky.
 I'd go there in a heartbeat just to take photos.
 But I'm weird like that.
 The British graves are on the right side, where the label Resting Place of Marion Jack, Bahá’í Pioneer.